YutaroHayakawa/ipftrace2/README.md

 #### Step2-3: Use custom script

-`ipftrace2` is capable of customizing the tracing by Lua script.
+`ipftrace2` is capable of customizing the tracing by C and Lua script.
 By using this feature, you can trace more than just functions the packets have gone through, but the content of `skb` or any other data associate with it.
 Please see [Scripting manual](docs/scripting.md) for more details.
 Also, you can find the example in `scripts` directory.

 ```
-$ sudo ipft -m 0xdeadbeef -s scripts/gso.lua
+$ sudo ipft -m 0xdeadbeef -s example/gso.lua
 ```

 ### Step-3: Generate the packet